Centre to keep vigil to ensure GST benefits passed fully to consumers: Goyal | Politics

 - India

-The GST Council's decision to bring all products, except sin goods, under 5 per cent and 18 per cent rate, while reducing it to zero on a host of essential items will kick off from September 22, the first day of Navratra.
+The GST Council's decision to bring all products, except sin goods, under 5 per cent and 18 per cent slabs, while reducing it to zero on a host of essential items, will kick in from September 22, the first day of Navratra.

 ''This decision (GST) has no link whatsoever with any decision of any country.
-Such a big change cannot happen overnight,'' he said, noting that the US decision was made only last month.
+Such a big change cannot happen overnight,'' the Minister of Commerce and Industry said, noting that the US decision was made only last month.

 He accused Congress governments in Karnataka and Telangana of trying to obstruct the GST Council, which is headed by Union Finance Minister Nirmala Sitharaman and includes finance ministers from all states, from approving these reforms on September 3 because it will ''expose'' their own party.
 The decision was finally taken with consensus.